AeloveRim/SpiritOfGrit/docs/Installation.md

 ### Body presets
 Pick only one of the options given.
 - Limited body presets will limit most NPCs to a handful of slightly more grounded body presets, but specific NPCs will still have presets with more impressive proportions assigned.
-So while some random guard won't be walking around with the biggest pair in skyrim, you might just find that at the temple of dibella.
 - Fantasy body presets will allow most NPCs to have any body type preset, including those with impressive proportions.
 Some NPCs will still have presets specifically assigned to them however.

 ### Music replacement